Updated: Dec 12, 2020

 Liwia and Sebastian, Johnston and Kelvin

 I didn’t really want to skip Bolivia, but I had to make realistic choices and get the Ushuaia weather deadline off my back.
-Inside I just felt strongly I need to head south quickly, and despite rationale and questioning, I made the decision to turn for Chile.
+Inside I just felt strongly I needed to head south quickly, and despite rationale and questioning, I made the decision to turn away from Bolivia for Chile.

-Ward planned to head on for Machu Picchu the next day, despite the rain forecast, and actually bought a fake North Face rain jacket, the town being rife with counterfeit outdoor gear in the shops.
-As it later turned out, he too was in rain for the view of the Pikachu...
+Ed planned to head on for Machu Picchu the next day, despite the rain forecast, and had actually bought a fake North Face rain jacket, God bless him, the town being rife with counterfeit outdoor gear in the shops.
+As it later turned out, he too was swamped in rain for his view of the Pichu.

-Tomorrow the destination was for Puno and Lake Titicaca, then south for the Chilean border.
+Tomorrow my destination is for Puno and Lake Titicaca, then south for the Chilean border.